The Battle of Middleburg

 After Confederate Gen. Robert E. Lee's stunning victory at Chancellorsville in May 1863, he led the Army of Northern Virginia west to the Shenandoah Valley, then north through central Maryland and across the Mason-Dixon Line into Pennsylvania.
-Union Gen. George G. Meade, who replaced Gen. Joseph Hooker on June 28, led the Army of the Potomac in pursuit.
+Union General George G. Meade, who replaced Gen. Joseph Hooker on June 28, led the Army of the Potomac in pursuit.
 Confederate cavalry commander Gen. J.E.B.
-Stuart cut Federal communications and rail lines an captured supplies.
+Stuart cut Federal communications and rail lines and captured supplies.
 The armies collided at Gettysburg on July 1, starting a battle that neither general planned to fight there.
-Three days later, the defeated Confederates retreated, crossing the Potomac River into Virginia on July 14th.
+Three days later, the defeated Confederates retreated, crossing the Potomac River into Virginia on July 14.

 The morning of Friday, June 19, 1863, dawned hot, humid, and electric with excitement here at this small cluster of buildings known locally as Mt.
 Defiance.
 Shouts and shots echoed here from Middleburg, one mile east, where Union cavalry galloped into the town and flushed out Confederate defenders.
 The Confederates retreated to this prominent ridge, which became the focus of the Battle of Middleburg.
 It was one of a series of cavalry engagements known as the Battles of Aldie, Middleburg, and Upperville.

 Just over the Blue Ridge in the distance, Confederate Gen. Robert E. Lee's infantrymen were